 This light fixture comes in several models- including a WiFi option, which allows the timer and light configurations to be controlled on the go from a smartphone app.
 Another benefit of this light fixture is that it comes in a variety of sizes- with the largest clocking in at 48” long.
 Although you will still need multiple lights to cover a large tank, the large size will have it covered with fewer units.

 Although we have covered why LED lights are a great choice for aquariums, there are some folks, especially beginners, who are not ready for the investment.
 This can be challenging because many basic aquarium kits do not come with LED lights- so it can help to learn about the other kinds of lights available.

 Incandescent lights are often similar to household bulbs and are not the greatest choice for aquarium use.
 These bulbs get hot quickly and often do not have a long lifespan.
-Fluorescent lights are the most common standard issue bulb that come with an aquarium kit, and if you are not committed to using an LED light, a fluorescent light fixture is not a horrible option.
+Fluorescent lights are the most common standard issue bulb that comes with an aquarium kit, and if you are not committed to using an LED light, a fluorescent light fixture is not a horrible option.
 If your aquarium kit came with lights built into the hood, it is likely that you have fluorescent lights.
 Metal halide lights are also a common aquarium light, especially in marine aquariums.
-This is because these lights also produce a full spectrum light that is essential for plants to thrive.
-However, metal halide lights run very hot, and often require a chiller to prevent your tank from overheating.
+This is because these lights also produce a full spectrum of light that is essential for plants to thrive.
+However, metal halide lights run very hot and often require a chiller to prevent your tank from overheating.

 What is PAR?